CraftAcademy/workshop/walkthroughs/step10.md

 # features/user_maintenance.feature

 Scenario: Log in to the application
-  Given I an a registered user
+  Given I am a registered user
   Given I am on the home page
   And I click "Log in" link
   Then I should be on Log in page